microsoft/Digital-Twin-Builder-in-Real-Time-Intelligence/lab/tutorial-rti-5-query-and-visualize.md

 Here's what the dashboard looks like (notice the queries from the previous section: *Delay status*, *Delays by stop*, *Delays by bus and route*, and *Estimated lateness*):

 ![Screenshot of the Real-Time Dashboard.](media/real-time-dashboard.png)

+>[!NOTE]
+> You only see complete data in the dashboard if all of your mapping operations from [step 3](tutorial-rti-3-build-ontology.md#check-mapping-status) are finished running.
+You can check the status of your mapping operations in the **Mapping operations** tab of digital twin builder (preview).

 ### Create a new dashboard